What are the health effects of coffee? Is it good or bad? Depends who you ask, it seems

 You can certainly still enjoy your morning Joe guilt free.
 Here’s how:

-- Be sure your coffee is ethical.
+- Be sure your coffee is sustainable.
 Organic-certified coffee is best.
 It’s usually shade-grown, with all the natural benefits.
 Good crop rotation helps prevent soil erosion and depletion of soil nutrients while controlling for pests.
-All fertiliser is one hundred percent organic, like manure, compost and–surprise–coffee grounds (an ideal compost or mulch material).

 - Look for Rainforest Alliance certification on the packet, which identifies brands concerned with conservation and sustainability.
 In general, big brands like Nescafe are more suspect: the larger the company, the more decentralisation and thus difficulty in monitoring the goings-on at all stages of production.
 Buy small, benefit big!

-- If you’re off to Starbucks or another cafe chain, make sure you ask for the Fairtrade or organic blend (most have at least one), and if you’re staying in the shop, ask them not to give you a paper cup!
+- If you’re off to Starbucks or another cafe chain, make sure you ask for the Fairtrade or organic blend (most have at least one).
+And if you’re staying in the shop, ask them not to give you a paper cup!
 Whenever possible, drink from your own reusable cup.
-It’s a little more do-it-yourself, a little less convenient, but it’s the best way to enjoy a brew of environmentally responsible morning thunder.
+Those are NOT recyclable and are a huge contributor to waste.